isgasho/xs/README.md

 as expected.

 Local (client) to remote (server) copy:
-* cd hkexsh && ./hkexcp fileA /some/where/fileB /some/where/else/dirC joebloggs@host-or-ip:remoteDir
+* hkexcp fileA /some/where/fileB /some/where/else/dirC joebloggs@host-or-ip:remoteDir

 Remote (server) to local (client) copy:
-* cd hekxsh && ./hkexcp joebloggs@host-or-ip:/remoteDirOrFile /some/where/local/Dir
+* hkexcp joebloggs@host-or-ip:/remoteDirOrFile /some/where/local/Dir

 NOTE: Renaming while copying is NOT supported (ie., like cp's 'cp /foo/bar/fileA ./fileB).
 Put another way, the destination (whether local or remote) is ALWAYS a dir.